serwy/relmod/README.md

 # `relmod` - auto-reloading module development library

-Place your Python cell code in a directory and start using it immediately.
+Place your Python code in a directory and start using it immediately.

-* Use directories as auto-loading namespaces.
+* Import file names as auto-deep-reloading modules.
-* Use file names as auto-deep-reloading modules.
+* Import directories as auto-loading namespaces.
 * Run `unittest` cases easily.

 Running the following: